biosp4rk/mf-zm-info/readme.md

 ## Structure
 - `yaml` - Info files in YAML format; large files are split for easier editing
 - `json` - Combined YAML files in JSON format; used for the data maps website
+- `sym` - Symbols files for each game and version; can be used with no$gba
 - `utils.py` - Script for validating data and converting to JSON

 Game directories are `mf` for Fusion and `zm` for Zero Mission, while `unk` is for unlabeled data.